The wedding guide: how to pull off your outfit (1/4)

 Recently my father asked me to find him a suit for my brother's wedding, suggesting something sober, "like black for example".

-1. Black makes the face dull
+1. Black makes the face look dull

-2. Black accentuates the gray of the hair
+2. Black accentuates gray hair

 4. A tired black fabric looks cheap